IdkwhatImD0ing/Kaggle/Paddy/README.md

 ## Mobile Net
 Achieved staggering 96.3% Accuracy, same as EfficientNetB7 but in around 1/20 the time.

+## EfficientNetB0
+Achieved 97.30% Accuracy

-## EFficientNet B7
+## EFficientNetB7
-Achieved 97.4% Accuracy
+Achieved 97.46% Accuracy